-It’s easy to think we wouldn’t be fooled by an email phishing attack.
-Or that our friends and coworkers know how to identify a suspicious email or not.
+It’s easy to think that an email phishing attack wouldn’t fool us.
+Or that our friends and coworkers know how to identify a suspicious email.

-But like a lot of our work at ABT, we don’t really know how well we’ve prepared until we run some tests.
-So how do you test the human side of IT security?
+But like a lot of our work at Atlantic BT, we don’t really know how well we’re prepared until we run some tests.
+So, how do you test the human side of IT security?
 You run your own phishing scam on your coworkers and record the results.

 How I Ran My Phishing Test

 Before you call the police, no, this blog post is not a confession that I’ve turned to a life of crime.
-I simply used a free tool from PhishMe to conduct a convincing phishing test on my coworkers at Atlantic BT (including the CEO and President).
+I used a free tool from PhishMe.
+Then, I was able to conduct a convincing phishing test.
+My targets?
+Every one of my coworkers at ABT, including the CEO and President.

-PhishMe Free allows you to send a fake phishing email to up to 500 users by importing a list of emails.
-You can design your phishing email using 18 different templates, then schedule when you want to send it.
-The app will measure how many recipients open the email and how many click the phishing link inside it.
-For my test, I sent two different emails more than a month apart—with significantly different results.
+PhishMe Free allows you to send a fake phishing email to as many as 500 users by importing a list of emails.
+You can design your phishing email using 18 different templates.
+Afterwards, you can then schedule when you want to send it.
+The app will measure how many recipients open the mail and how many click the phishing link inside it.
+For my test, I sent two different emails more than a month apart.
+The results were very different.

-The first test sent an email in the middle of the workday notifying the recipient their inbox was “over the limit.”
-The phishing link inside the email invited the recipients to “click here to increase your mailbox size or you will lose your account within 24 hours.”
-Results of this test were encouraging: 65% of my colleagues opened the email, but no one clicked the phishing link.
-This suggests this particular phishing attack wasn’t fooling anyone.
+The first test sent an email in the middle of the workday.
+It notified the recipient that their inbox was “over the limit”.
+The phishing link inside the email was threatening.
+“Click here to increase your mailbox size or you will lose your account within 24 hours.”
+Results of this test were encouraging.
+65% of my colleagues opened the email, but no one clicked the phishing link.
+This particular phishing attack wasn’t fooling anyone.

 The second test delivered less positive results.
-This email arrived at the start of the workday and referenced a suspicious credit card charge.
-The email also offered to let the recipient trace the progress of a package on the way to their physical location.
-67% of recipients at Atlantic BT opened this email, and 21% actually clicked the phishing link.
+This email arrived at the start of the workday.
+It referenced a suspicious credit card charge.
+The email also offered to let the recipient trace the progress of a package, as it made its way to its destination.
+67% of my coworkers opened this email, and 21% actually clicked the phishing link.
 Had this been a real attack, our company could have been in trouble.

 What I Learned from Phishing

-Above all, our main lesson from these tests was even a technology-savvy company like Atlantic BT is vulnerable to phishing.
+Our main lesson here was that even a tech-savvy company, like ABT, is vulnerable to phishing.
 Without testing, you won’t know how susceptible you are to a phishing attack until it already happens.

 Here are some other observations from this test:

-- Content matters: This means that the content of the phishing email is critical in determining the susceptibility of your employees to be phished.
-I also think that the worry over an authorized credit card charge in the second email may have struck a deeper nerve with the recipient.
+- Content matters: This means that the content of the phishing email is a critical clue.
+It can determine how susceptible your employees are to the scam.
+The worry over an unauthorized credit card charge struck a deeper nerve.
 The lesson?
-Teach your coworkers how phishers will target their emotions, curiosities, and worries in an attack.
+Teach your coworkers how phishers target their victims.
+Manipulating emotions, curiosities, and worries are all part of their attack strategy.